 - There is no mat or HR monitor included

 - iFit workouts may not be sufficient for experienced or serious lifters

 More on Tempo

 When Tempo hit the market in early 2020, I don’t think anyone could have predicted the way it would take hold.
 Almost immediately after release, COVID-19 hit, and going to the gym was no longer an option.
 So while it’s clear that the Tempo team knew that the fitness industry was headed in the direction of home workouts, they couldn’t have predicted how quickly the need would grow.

 Tempo is an all-in-one home studio that’s powered by AI technology.
 It’s the first of its kind and remains the leader in personalized home workouts.
 Using infrared sensors, Tempo is able to track and view your movements, correcting your form, counting your reps, and more.
 This is the epitome of personalized workouts and personal training from home.

 Likeable Literature: Tempo Home Gym Review

-This connected fitness studio comes equipped with 100 lbs of weights, including a barbell and two dumbbells, and multiple plates that allow you to safely and efficiently progress in your workouts.
+This connected fitness studio has three different bundle options; Starter, Plus, or Pro, and they come equipped with anywhere from 115-255 lbs of weights, including a barbell and two dumbbells, and multiple plates that allow you to safely and efficiently progress in your workouts.
 Tempo is very much a strength-training-based fitness studio, however, they do also offer a full range of workouts that don’t require the use of weights.

 The studio itself is sleek, compact, and easily able to fit in almost anywhere in your home.
 There are two color options available; white or slate gray.
 If you want to experience personal training from home, this studio is as close as you can get.
 With a giant, 42” HD touchscreen, you’ll feel like your trainer is standing right in front of you.